kristofgas/Portfolio/Java/hyperloglog_project/README.md

 6. [Contributions](#contributions)

 ## Introduction
 This project involves implementing the HyperLogLog algorithm, a probabilistic data structure used to estimate the number of distinct elements in a data stream.
-The implementation is verified against the original academic paper and CodeJudge assignments.

 ## Implementation Details